manage-pixels/cas-tutor/src/posts/Q&A.md

 image: QandA.png
 title: Frequently asked Questions
 author: Shasa Sandy
-summary: "Click the Link below to read about commonly asked questions.If you have anymore questions, reach out by chat with or email. "
+summary: "Click the Link below to read about commonly asked questions.If you have more questions, reach out by chat or email. "
 tags: News
 ---